Vyral/john-quinn/_posts/2025-02-04-looking-for-a-stress-free-home-sale-sell-to-an-investor.md

 {% include excerpt.html %}

 Selling a home traditionally can be time-consuming and stressful.
 A lot of homeowners would prefer to move, but they don’t have the time or willpower to put in the work.
-However, there is a way to skip these challenges and sell directly to professional buyers instead of listing on the market.
+However, there is a way to skip these challenges and sell directly to investors instead of listing on the market.
 This option allows you to choose between maximum value or maximum convenience, depending on your needs.

 If convenience is the priority, **you can close quickly and receive equity in as little as 14 days.** You pick the closing date, avoid open houses and buyer negotiations, and skip the expense and hassle of getting your home market-ready.
 Additionally, there will be no strangers or realtors walking through your home and no risk to your mortgage payments while waiting for a sale.